zk0008/FYP-Backend/README.md

 - Real-time group messaging functionality is implemented using the Supabase Realtime API, specifically [Postgres Changes](https://supabase.com/docs/guides/realtime/postgres-changes).

     - Client application listens to all insertions and deletions on the `messages` table in the database, filtered by the current chatroom ID.
+See the [frontend's custom hook](https://github.com/nicholasbay/FYP-Frontend/blob/main/hooks/messages/use-realtime-messages.ts) for the implementation details.

 - RAG functionality is implemented as a [hybrid search](./sql/rag/hybrid_search.sql) that combines [full text](./sql/rag/get_similar_text_chunks.sql) and [vector similarity search](./sql/rag/get_similar_embeddings.sql) rankings using reciprocal rank fusion.